caotuannghia20/recsys-taipy-app/README.md

-# How can this application do:
+# Movie Recommendation system application using Taipy
-- In the application, the user's information is secured as user_id
+- In the application, the user's information is secured as `user_id`.
 - The app recommends **top_k** movies for a user via user_id, also give the **top_k actual** movies that the user is interested in.
 - There are 2 models used to make recommendations: *kNN* and *MF*
 - There are two metrics to evaluate the performance of the model: *recall* and *precision*.
 These are calculated automatically after making recommendations

-# How to run the application on a local machine
+## Run the application on a local machine
 - Step 1: Clone this repo to the computer.
 At the conmmand prompt, type <br/>
 <code>git clone https://github.com/caotuannghia20/recsys-taipy-app.git </code>